The Ultimate In Birding Tours

 Lapland, the only easily accessible Arctic region on the mainland of Europe, is one of those magic places which every birdwatcher should visit.
 Here the sun never sets for months on end, fuelling the spectacular, but all too brief explosion of life that makes the Arctic summer so special.
 A wilderness for man, the vast forests, bogs, fells, tundras and wild coasts of the far north are home to countless birds which here seem to lose their fear of humans.

 Our Finland & Arctic Norway birding tour starts at the city of Helsinki, but we shall immediately begin our journey through northernmost Europe by heading for the Finnish lake district in the south-central part of the country.
-Here we should find a fantastic suite of owls, including the magnificent Great Grey Owl, Ural Owl, Eurasian Eagle-Owl, Boreal (or Tengmalm’s) Owl and Eurasian Pygmy Owl.
+Here we should find a fantastic suite of owls, including the magnificent Great Grey Owl, Ural Owl, Boreal (or Tengmalm’s) Owl and Eurasian Pygmy Owl.

 Heading further north, we will pause at Oulu, visiting the forests and marshes at the head of the Gulf of Bothnia where we have another chance for owls if we missed any further south.

-Next we explore the marvellous Kuusamo region, situated near the Russian border at the southern edge of Finnish Lapland, where we shall be wanting to encounter the huge Western Capercaillie, Black and Hazel Grouse, Eurasian Three-toed Woodpecker, the lovely Red-flanked Bluetail, Greenish Warbler, Grey-headed Chickadee (or Siberian Tit), Siberian Jay, Pine Grosbeak, Parrot Crossbill (endemic to the ‘Western Palearctic’) and Rustic and Little Buntings.
+Next, we explore the marvellous Kuusamo region, situated near the Russian border at the southern edge of Finnish Lapland, where we shall be wanting to encounter the huge Western Capercaillie, Black and Hazel Grouse, Eurasian Three-toed Woodpecker, the lovely Red-flanked Bluetail, Greenish Warbler, Grey-headed Chickadee (or Siberian Tit), Siberian Jay, Pine Grosbeak, Parrot Crossbill (endemic to the ‘Western Palearctic’) and Rustic and Little Buntings.
 There is also the possibility to watch Brown Bears one evening.

 During the last part of our journey, we shall explore northernmost Finnish Lapland and the Arctic region of far northern Norway, and in particular the famous Varangerfjord.

-From the Kuusamo region we travel northwards through the forests and rugged fells of northern Finland, where we should see the fearless Northern Hawk-Owl, find some displaying Jack Snipes and Broad-billed Sandpipers, and visit some bird feeders where Pine Grosbeak is a regular visitor.
+From the Kuusamo region, we travel northwards through the forests and rugged fells of northern Finland, where we should see the fearless Northern Hawk-Owl, find some displaying Jack Snipes and Broad-billed Sandpipers, and visit some bird feeders where Pine Grosbeak is a regular visitor.

 Eventually, we shall reach the Arctic Ocean at Varangerfjord and Båtsfjord in northernmost Norway, spending some time exploring this scenically superb, bird-rich region before we have to drag ourselves away from the Yellow-billed Loons (or White-billed Divers), King and Steller’s Eiders, White-tailed Eagles, Gyrfalcons, Long-tailed Jaegers (or Long-tailed Skuas), Thick-billed Murres (or Brünnich’s Guillemots) and Arctic (or Hoary) Redpolls.